laro/Cilia/README.md

 1. [Uninitialized automatic variables.](http://eel.is/c++draft/dcl.init#general-7.3)
     - Unclear - haven't people gotten used to it?
-    - Maybe just a warning if not initialized,
+    - We could consider it an error (or maybe just a warn) if not initialized,
-      and a keyword `noinit` to avoid that warning.
+      and a keyword `noinit` to avoid that error/warning.
       No initialization means random values.
 In this case they are usually zero, but _not always_.
       ```
       Int i         // Warning